FuqingWang/Movie_Analyzer/README.md

 # Movie_Analyzer

-A simple movie analyzer that
+A simple movie analyzer that:

 a.
 Load the data into Sqlite database